Writing and Editing

 How to Hire an Editor: 5 Things to Consider

-Editing is one of those skillsets that many people claim to do well but which few actually do.
-And while it’s probably the most important service an author can solicit (second only to book cover design), it’s often undervalued.
-Furthermore, most authors have no idea how to assess an editor’s work, and the result can be catastrophic, ranging from an editor who introduces new errors to an editor who changes the intention of your writing.
+Editing is one of those skill sets that many people claim to do well but which few actually do.
+And while it’s probably the most important service an author can seek out (second only to book cover design), it’s often undervalued.
+Most authors have no idea how to assess an editor’s work, which can lead to disastrous outcomes, such as an editor adding new mistakes or altering the original intent of your writing.

 Read More